 The Foundation uses brain science to determine how the traumas of war affect the brain, then works to coordinate other disciplines to provide solutions.

 Based at The Queen’s College, Oxford University, we also have facilities at the Department of Psychiatry at the Warneford Hospital, and at the John Radcliffe Hospital.

 - War changes people – and their families back at home.
 In the UK this totals some 10m people – of which 4m are veterans.

-- Overall, across the world, war and disaster are associated with greatly increased risks of suicide, PTSD and other psychological problems.
+- Overall, across the world, war and disaster are associated with greatly increased risks of suicide, PTSD, premature dementia and other psychological problems.

 - We need to understand the brain science behind pain – both visible pain caused by wounds, and cognitive pain caused by psychological trauma.